Current Projects

 Compton Scattering is an effect where an interaction between charged electrons within the detector and high energy photons result in the electron being given part of the energy, causing a recoil effect of another high energy photon, which may enter into the adjacent detector causing a false coincidence detection.

-In other words placing detectors too close to each other may cause cross-talk interference in coincidence mode, and so radiation shielding should be added or the detectors spaced further apart, but increased spacing also has the negative effect of decreasing the aperture of the detector.
+In other words placing detectors too close to each other may cause cross-talk interference in coincidence mode, and so radiation shielding should be added or the detectors spaced further apart.
+However increased spacing also has the negative effect of decreasing the aperture of the detector and so the expected count.

 Geiger–Müller Tube Detector Pulse Width